 3. Should all documents for the application be translated into English?

 Yes.
 All documents submitted for review need to be translated in English by a professional translation company or entity.
 You may refer to our Transcript Evaluation Services page for references only.

-No. However, having a TOEFL score will help assess whether or not ESL classes may be required prior to our placement test.
-A score of 61 ibt, or 6 on the IELTS test typically indicates that students are at the highest two ESL levels and may take some AA classes.
+No. However, having a TOEFL score will help assess whether or not ESOL classes may be required prior to our placement test.
+A score of 61 TOEFL ibt, or 6 on the IELTS test typically indicates that students are at the highest two ESOL levels and may take some academic level classes.

 No. All funds for support must be in the form of a bank statement.
 A letter from a bank that states the balance is unacceptable.

 7. What are the exact fees for international students?

 Fees are updated on the Tuition and Fees section.

 Yes.
 Please visit our International Student Health Insurance Page for more information.